 Ms. Pontz graduated from Michigan State University with a bachelor of science degree and is a graduate of the Natural Resource and Environmental Leadership Institute.
-Vicki is currently chair of the Board of Deacons for the First Congregational Church in Portland and has served as a director for the Downtown Development Authority for the City of Portland.
+Vicki was chair of the Board of Deacons for the First Congregational Church in Portland and has served as a director for the Downtown Development Authority for the City of Portland.
 Ms. Pontz is a member of the Michigan Farm Bureau and an avid hunter, hiker, and cyclist.
 She has cycled the entire Michigan Great Lakes shoreline and has plans in place to bicycle the entire shoreline of all five Great Lakes.

 JR Richardson, of Ontonagon, was appointed to the Natural Resources Commission by Governor Jennifer M. Granholm in 2007 and reappointed by Governor Rick Snyder in 2011.
 He was appointed chairman of the commission in 2013.